liyi-david/reo-learn/README.md

 ## TODO
 - write the paper ...
-- realize the EQuery function
+- realize the EQuery function **finished**
+- put time channels in
+- there's problem in 2-buffer. in the second round, obstables cannot be displayed properly

 ## logs

 - **Dec 11 2015** problems on Merger are solved
 - **Dec 17 2015** rewrite the expandLp(). with the new expand function, the performance has been improved greatly.
+- **Dec 22 2015** *Equivalence Query* online now.
+Also the counter-example analyzing function has passed the test